How is Xank different from other stablecoins?

-- That someone floods the market with borrowed coins.
+- They then flood the market using the borrowed coins.

-Xank’s approach of having the floor and pegging only during the lifetime of a transaction can mitigate most of the malicious attacks of this type.
-All transactions have a start and end times.
-Xank protocol manages peg rates between times and both peg profits and loses are sent to the self-funding and self-governing reserve making it a very robust mechanism.
+Xank’s approach of having the floor and pegging only during the lifetime of a Stable Pay transaction can mitigate most malicious attacks of this type.
+All Stable Pay transactions have initiation and expiration times.
+The Xank protocol manages peg rates between times and both peg profits and losses are calibrated with the self-funding and self-governing Xank Reserve, making it a very robust mechanism.

 Can a system that isn’t backed by any tangible assets be truly stable?

-Yes, USD is a good example of this.
-Before US President Nixon abolished what’s known as the Bretton Woods system, every country including the US maintained backing of Gold for its currency.
-Since then, the US money supply and consequently the global money supply has not been backed by any tangible assets.
+Yes, the USD is a good example of this.
+Before US President Nixon abolished what’s known as the Bretton Woods system, every country including the US-backed their currency by maintaining a percentage of Gold reserves.
+Since then, the US money supply, and consequently the global money supply, has not been backed by any tangible assets.

 Can Xank only be pegged to the IMF SDR?

 No, the coin can be pegged to anything you can source exchange rate for.
-In the long run, when people use coins to purchase goods and services, the system can peg to a consumer price index (CPI) by uploading the price of a basket of goods instead of the coin to SDR change rate to the blockchain.
-We believe that IMF SDR which is a basket of world’s major currencies such as USD, EUR, RMB, JPY, and GBP peg is inherently more stable than just a single fiat currency peg alone.
-However, we peg to SDR only in the short run as a bootstrapping mechanism.
-In the long run, we shift the peg to a CPI, eliminating dependence on fiat while maintaining stability, usability, and sustainability.
+In the long run, when people use coins to purchase goods and services, the system can peg to a consumer price index (CPI) by uploading the price of a pre-determined basket of goods instead of the coin to SDR exchange rate to the blockchain.
+We believe that IMF’s SDR which is a basket of world’s major currencies such as USD, EUR, RMB, JPY, and GBP peg is inherently more stable than any single fiat currency peg alone.
+Therefore, we decided to peg to the SDR as a bootstrapping mechanism initially.
+At a later stage, and subject to the network governance, and should such a change probably add stability to the protocol, network consensus can decide to shift the peg to a CPI like value, such as a basket of goods priced in Xank with a view to eliminating dependence on fiat while maintaining stability, usability, and sustainability.

 What does the name Xank mean?

 X can be infinity in mathematics.
 Thus Xank ® means you can put anything (aka. infinity) in the Bank.
 Our vision is to become the Bank of Values ®.
-We think that the future banks will be evolved into holding more than just money.
-It will hold other forms of values that are virtual such as time, royalty or identity.
+We feel that in the future, banks will evolve beyond just holding national currencies into holding virtual, crypto and digital assets, that go further than simply recording monetary value to record other values such as time, royalty or identity.

 How do you pronounce Xank?

-Ask Alexa or Siri!
 Xank [zangk] is pronounced exactly like Zank [zangk].
+Just ask Alexa or Siri!